lyra/plugin-oscommerce/README.md

 If you already installed an old version of the module, you must uninstall it before installing new version:

-- Go to `Modules > Payment menu` in the osCommerce backend, click on "PayZen - Payment by credit card" entry than click on `Remove Module` button.
+- Go to Modules > Payment menu in the osCommerce backend, click on "PayZen - Payment by credit card" entry than click on "Remove Module" button.
 - Do the same thing with "PayZen - Payment in installments by credit card" if installed.

 **Do not forget to backup your module settings.**